Subscription management

 Modify subscriptions

-From the Subscription section, you can perform the following actions:Unsubscribe and recover
+From the Subscription section, you can perform the following actions:Unsubscribe

-When auto-renew is disabled, no additional charges occur.
+Auto-renew becomes disabled, no additional charges occur.
 Premium access remains active until the end of the current paid period, then becomes deactivated.

 Pause and Resume